This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Remind your child about emergency safety.
 Be sure your child knows what to do in case of a fire or other emergency.
 Teach your child how to call 911.

-- Talk to your child about personal safety without making him anxious.
-Teach him that no one has the right to touch his private parts.
+- Talk to your child about personal safety without making him or her anxious.
+Teach your child that no one has the right to touch his or her private parts.
 Also explain that no one should ask your child to touch their private parts.
-Let your child know that he should tell you even if he is told not to.
+Let your child know that he or she should tell you even if he or she is told not to.

 What can I do to support my child?